TD Cowen Maintains Kimberly-Clark (KMB) Hold Recommendation

 What are Other Shareholders Doing?

 Charles Schwab Investment Management holds 11,483K shares representing 3.46% ownership of the company.
 In its prior filing, the firm reported owning 11,264K shares , representing an increase of 1.90%.
-The firm increased its portfolio allocation in KMB by 7.97% over the last quarter.
+The firm decreased its portfolio allocation in KMB by 14.80% over the last quarter.

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 10,677K shares representing 3.22% ownership of the company.
 In its prior filing, the firm reported owning 10,467K shares , representing an increase of 1.97%.
 The firm decreased its portfolio allocation in KMB by 17.50% over the last quarter.